Ueckermünde: Geography

 The town, lying on the Oder Lagoon (Oderhaff, Stettiner Haff) is Germany's northeasternmost port city.
 It is recognized by the state as a resort town, and it is home to the last palace of the Dukes of Pomerania still in existence on German soil.
 The town's namesake, the River Uecker, empties into the Lagoon; Ueckermünde means "mouth of the Uecker".

 The surrounding area, even when seen from the odd spot that reaches 20 m above sea level, is almost flat.
 The city also gave the Ueckermünder Heide (heath and woodland) its name.
 It is Western Pomerania's biggest wooded area, and stretches from the northwest to the southeast over 50 km to the Polish town of Police (Pölitz in German).

+Climate

 History of Oder Lagoon

 In 1889 a River Bathhouse opened on the Uecker.
 In 1924 the lido opened in Ueckermünde, and in 1927 the Beach Hall opened at the Ueckermünde Oder Lagoon.
 In 1935 the Urban Spa and Tourist Association were founded.
 From this period, the first postcards of Ueckermünde reading "Haffbad Ueckermünde, the cheap resort for guests looking for relaxation" appeared.
 After the war, large parts of the beach had very rough trenches, and the pier, used for mooring passenger ships and seaplanes, was destroyed.